d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 becomes available.
 Apart from invoking `sample_configuration` of a searcher, it may also decide upon parameters like `max_epochs` (i.e., how long to train the model for).
 The `update` method is called whenever a trial produces a new metric value.
-TODO: Return continue/stop?
 The most basic scheduler just relays queries and updates to its searcher and does not add any scheduling decisions.

 ```{.python .input  n=18}
 %%tab pytorch, mxnet, tensorflow